The History of Gold’s Gym

 Still from Pumping Iron

 In 1977 Pumping Iron finally hit US scenes and although fewer than one million Americans ended up seeing it that year, a buzz had been created.
-Soon after the movie’s release stars such as Clint Eastwood and Muhammad Ali began to show up at Golds looking to train at the Mecca of bodybuilding.
+Soon after the movie’s release we saw stars such as Clint Eastwood and Muhammad Ali begin to show up at Golds looking to train at the Mecca of bodybuilding.
 Hollywood and popular culture became hooked on muscle.

 The following years saw Arnold become a movie star with flicks such as Conan, Ferrigno become the Hulk and mainstream actors like Stallone, Weathers and Eastwood display chiseled physiques in their movies.
 Sprague’s Golds suddenly began to feature in fashion magazines and even a piece on 60 minutes.
 During this time, dues at Golds reached $200, a far cry from the $60 Joe Gold had charged in the beginning.